BetMGM bonus code CBSSPORTS: Earn $150 bonus bets for Patriots-Chargers on NFL Wild Card Sunday Night Football

 Two of the league's top quarterbacks are going head-to-head on Sunday night, as Patriots signal caller Drake Maye is an MVP contender and Chargers quarterback Justin Herbert led his team to 11 wins and a playoff berth.
 Both quarterbacks overcame up-and-down offensive line play, as Herbert was sacked 54 times while Maye was sacked 47 times.
 Those were the third and fourth-most sacks taken by quarterbacks this season.

 This is also an elite coaching matchup, as Chargers head coach Jim Harbaugh squares off against Patriots head coach Mike Vrabel.
 Both coaches are seeking their first postseason victories with their respective teams.
-New England is a 3.5-point home favorite in the Sunday NFL odds, while the over/under is 46.
+New England is a 3.5-point home favorite in the Sunday NFL odds, while the over/under is down to 45.5.
 Sign up for BetMGM Sportsbook to wager on Sunday's NFL Wild Card games here:

 Responsible gaming at BetMGM